This article was updated on 10 April 2019 to reflect interest rates adjustments from OCBC

 DBS Multiplier Account, DBS

-The DBS Multiplier account works in a different way compared to the other savings accounts mentioned in this article.
+The DBS Multiplier account could be considered as one of the best savings accounts but it works in a different way compared to the other savings accounts which are mentioned in this article.

 Rather than give account holders bonus interest based on each of the requirements that they meet, bonus interest is given based on the total eligible transactions completed each month.